 Interesting Facts

-• The main job of a lawyer is to explain the law and how it affects individuals, businesses, and organizations.
+- The primary job of a lawyer is to interpret and explain the law, ensuring individuals and organizations understand their rights and obligations.

-• This holiday was established in 2001 by Nader Anise, head of the American Lawyers Public Image Association, to thank lawyers for their valuable work.
+- The holiday was created in 2001 by Nader Anise, founder of the American Lawyers Public Image Association, to recognize the hard work and dedication of legal professionals.

 How to Take Part